“I would rather be attacked than unnoticed. For the worst thing, you can do to an author is to be silent as to his works.”

 The Lion, the Witch, and the Wardrobe by C.S.
 Lewis are a religious allegory where the author has depicted the betrayal of Judas through Edmund and Aslan as Jesus Christ.

-In popular movies, you can observe the examples of allegory in Wall-E where the story represents the need to save planet earth from the inevitable doom brought on by deforestation and rampant industrial growth with not a care about environmental hazards and imbalances in the ecosystem.
-Another movie that addresses the issue of deforestation and ruining of green cover of the earth through its narrative is Avatar where the Pandora Woods represent the Amazon rainforest in the allegorical sense.
+In popular movies, you can observe examples of allegory in Wall-E where the story represents the need to save planet earth from the inevitable doom brought on by deforestation and rampant industrial growth with no care about environmental hazards and imbalances in the ecosystem.
+Another movie that addresses the issue of deforestation and ruining of the green cover of the earth through its narrative is Avatar where the Pandora Woods represent the Amazon rainforest in the allegorical sense.

-A form of analogy, similes are used to compare between two objects, people or places in a narrative to show the similarities using the words such as ‘like’ or ‘as’.
+A form of analogy, similes are used to compare two objects, people, or places in a narrative to show the similarities using the words such as ‘like’ or ‘as’.
 Authors prefer to use a simile when they want to say that object 01 is similar to or ‘like’ object 02.
-The usage of similes, found in everyday usage of English, is also another favourite literary device for the authors who wish to draw resemblances in their narratives.
+The usage of similes, found in everyday usage of English, is also another favorite literary device for authors who wish to draw resemblances in their narratives.
 A literary device used for comparison, here are some examples of similes from literature.